vectordotdev/vector/rfcs/2024-03-22-20170-trace-data-model.md

 ## Alternatives

+### Continue with existing log-based model

+This requires users to navigate an imprecise model for traces which essentially works as a btree which can be defined be every input and output.
+Transforms could be provided, but this would still require a standard model so that 1-1 transforms would not need to be provided for each input/output.

+Furthermore, it was already determined at an earlier date that an [internal trace model] was required.

-### Using OpenTelemetry-Inspired Model
+### Using OpenTelemetry-inspired model on the existing log model

-Rather than needing to respecify the definitions and re-create work done by the wider OpenTelemetry community we can re-use the language and guidelines used in the OpenTelemetry product.
+A logical model built on top of the existing log model would allow for a quick implemention, but lacks some of the benefits of having a more regular typing.
+It still has advantage of rather than needing to respecify the definitions and re-create work done by the wider OpenTelemetry community we can re-use the language and guidelines used in the OpenTelemetry product.
+However, it lacks opportunities for optimization of data processing.
+Additionally, refactoring to mappings in the model in the future is more difficult as with will require reliance on convention.

 ## Outstanding Questions